 On September 20, 1720, the Crown appointed Sir Francis Nicholson as its Provisional Governor of South Carolina, the first governor under Royal rule, although the Lords Proprietors continued their ownership of Carolina.
 He arrived in Charles Town on May 22, 1721 and took the oaths of office and allegiance on May 29, 1721.
+He remained in office until 1724 and arrived in London in April of 1725.

 Sir Francis Nicholson was born in Yorkshire, England in 1655 and he died in London, England on March 5, 1728.